 Lefkada holiday guide

 In the Ionian family of islands, Lefkada is the black sheep.
 For a start, it is connected to the mainland by a causeway and bridge, and so does not have to rely on ferries.
 Unlike the rest of the archipelago, it was conquered by the Ottoman Empire, and pronounced Turkish influences give it more in common with the mainland.
 Lefkada villa holidays take you to something of an under-appreciated—and slightly oddball—gem, with intricate lagoons and marshes, spectacular cliffs, bays, and headlands, and some of the best beaches in Greece.
 In addition to Lefkada Town and Nidri, there are smaller resorts on the east coast at Perigiali and Nikiana; and regular ferries ply between Lefkada and the nearby islands of Meganissi, Ithaca, and Kefalonia.

 Towns and Villages in Lefkada

 Lefkada Town, capital of the island, sits at the northern tip where the mainland causeway makes landfall.
 It is all narrow alleys, pastel-coloured, balconied houses, and—clustered around the central square of Agios Spiridonos—pedestrianized streets with little private churches.
 Outside the centre, the accent is more maritime, with lagoons, marinas, marshes, beaches, and windmills.
 Nidri, half-way down the east coast, is the island’s major resort where many of our villas are located, set amongst mountains, headlands, and small islets, and at the entrance to a huge wooded inlet.

 Countryside in Lefkada

 With the lagoons and wetlands of its northern tip, the headlands, bays, and islands of the east, and the soaring cliffs and blinding sands of the west coast, it is remarkable that Lefkada is not better known.
 Add a sparsely populated, cypress-slashed, and mountainous interior, rising to 1,158 metre Mount Stavrota, and you have enough variety to keep all but the most restless traveller happy.
-And Lefkada has an ace up the sleeve that no other Ionian island can match: if you do get itchy feet, you can cross to the mainland in a car.
+And Lefkada (or Lefkas) has an ace up the sleeve that no other Ionian island can match: if you do get itchy feet, you can cross to the mainland in a car.

 Arts and culture in Lefkada